tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/开发者指南/数据安全/服务端加密概述_intl_en.md

 >!
 >- SSE-KMS only encrypts the object data, not its metadata.
 >- Currently, SSE-KMS only supports Beijing, Shanghai, and Guangzhou regions.
->- Using SSE-KMS encryption will incur additional cost, which will be charged by KMS.
-Please see [KMS Billing Overview](https://intl.cloud.tencent.com/document/product/1030/31966) for details.
+>- Using SSE-KMS encryption will incur an additional cost, which will be charged by KMS.
+For more information, see [KMS Billing Overview](https://intl.cloud.tencent.com/document/product/1030/31966).
 >- Objects encrypted with SSE-KMS must be accessed by requesters with a valid signature rather than anonymous users.

 #### Using the COS Console